miao-2011/bgp-hijack-evidence-AS202734/README.md

 - Geofeed shows a router in Shanghai, China (`yngp2-211`, Yangpu District)
 - Sponsoring organization MoeDove LLC responded to abuse report with: **"To idiot haoziwan.xyz"**

+## Retaliatory Harassment: Mail Subscription Bombing

+Following the publication of this repository, a mail subscription bombing attack was launched against email addresses associated with this investigation.

+**Incident Summary:**
+- **Start time:** June 9, 2026, 22:52 UTC
+- **Targets:** `postmaster@haoziwan.xyz` → then `abuse@haoziwan.xyz` added at 01:09 UTC
+- **Volume:** 60+ confirmation emails within 14 minutes
+- **Routing:** Tunneled through Cloudflare infrastructure (egress IPs: `104.28.160.168`, `104.28.159.154`)

+Both targeted email addresses are directly linked to this evidence repository and prior correspondence with the AS202734 operator.

+**Full documentation:** Timeline, technical details, and preserved raw email samples are available in [`/6-retaliation-evidence/MAIL_SUBSCRIPTION_BOMBING.md`](6-retaliation-evidence/MAIL_SUBSCRIPTION_BOMBING.md)

 ## Core Evidence: Attack Data Snapshot

 The following data was captured **during the attack** on **May 16–17, 2026** from Hurricane Electric's BGP Toolkit ([`he_as202734_20260517.log`](0-attack-evidence/he_as202734_20260517.log)):